raul23/nlp/README.rst

   checks each unique word from a given text against the ``nltk`` English corpus and if the % of words that are unusual (i.e. not part of the corpus) exceeds a threshold, then the text is English.
 Otherwise, it is non-English.
 It is thus a simple binary classifier.
 Its application might be limited but depending on your use case, it might actually do the job.

+  Running time: ~ 1.6 second
 - The `second method <#method-2-identify-text-language-with-nltk-classify-textcat>`_ uses the ``textcat`` classifier from ``nltk`` to determine the text language.
 It takes longer to process than the first method, but it is able to identify a text language which is returned as a language code in *ISO 639-3*, unlike the first method which can only tell if a text is English or not. ``textcat`` supports `255 languages <https://arxiv.org/pdf/1801.07779.pdf>`_.

+  Running time: ~ 21 seconds
 - The `third method <#method-3-identify-text-language-with-langdetect>`_ uses
   ``langdetect`` to determine the text language.
 It is quicker to process than the first and second methods.
 Like the second and fourth methods, it is able to identify a text language which is returned as a language code in *ISO 639-1* (`55 languages supported by langdetect <https://pypi.org/project/langdetect/>`_).

+  Running time: ~ 0.6 second
 - The `fourth method <#method-4-identify-text-language-with-cld-2>`_ uses
   `Compact Langauge Detect 2 (CLD-2) <https://github.com/aboSamoor/pycld2>`_ to determine the text language.
 It is quicker to process than all the other methods: it is almost instantaneous.
 It is able to identify multiple languages in text.
   For each language detected, it returns a tuple containing among other things the language full name and the language code in *ISO 639-1* (`over 165 languages supported by CLD-2 <https://github.com/aboSamoor/pycld2>`_).

+  Running time: ~ 0.0 second
+- The `fifth method <#method-5-identify-text-language-with-langid>`_ uses
+  ``langid`` to determine the text language.
+It is quicker to process than the first and second methods.
+Like the second and fourth methods, it is able to identify a text language which is returned as a language code in *ISO 639-1* (`55 languages supported by langdetect <https://pypi.org/project/langdetect/>`_).

+  Running time: ~ 2.8 seconds

 `:star:`